What's New in Mobile Center 2.00

 - Ability to specify the account lock period after 3 unsuccessful login attempts.

 - New admin setting for determining the password expiration period for users.

 - Licenses can now also be managed and installed via the Lab Management console.

-The UFT Mobile UI has a brand new look and feel.
+The Digital Lab UI has a brand new look and feel.
 We've also introduced a new wizard to simplify and streamline the flow of selecting a device, app, and defining options for a test (currently available in UFT only).
 You can now also select a device by attributes like make, model, and OS version instead of selecting a specific device by ID.
-At runtime, a device matching your selection criteria will be allocated.
+At runtime, a device matching your selection criteria is allocated.
 You can also start your test on the device's Home screen or on a system app such as settings or SMS.